Kurt Cobain: Relationships and family

 On February 24, 1992, a few days after the conclusion of Nirvana's "Pacific Rim" tour, Cobain and Love were married on Waikiki Beach in Hawaii.
-Love wore a satin and lace dress once owned by Frances Farmer, and Cobain donned a Guatemalan purse and wore green pajamas, because he had been "too lazy to put on a tux."
+Love wore a satin and lace dress once owned by Frances Farmer, and Cobain donned a Guatemalan purse and wore green pajamas, because he had been "too lazy to put on a tux".
 Eight people were in attendance at the ceremony, including Grohl, but not Novoselic.
 Love said she was warned by the Sonic Youth bassist Kim Gordon that marrying Cobain would "destroy her life"; Love responded: "'Whatever!
 I love him, and I want to be with him!' ...
 It wasn't his fault.
 He wasn't trying to do that."

 The couple's daughter, Frances Bean Cobain, was born August 18, 1992.
-A sonogram was included in the artwork for Nirvana's single, "Lithium."
+A sonogram was included in the artwork for Nirvana's single "Lithium".
 In a 1992 Vanity Fair article, Love admitted to a drug binge with Cobain in the early weeks of her pregnancy.
 At the time, she claimed that Vanity Fair had misquoted her.
 Love later admitted to using heroin before knowing she was pregnant.
 The couple were asked by the press if Frances was addicted to drugs at birth.
-The Los Angeles County Department of Children's Services visited the Cobain's days after Love gave birth and later took them to court, stating that their drug usage made them unfit parents.
+The Los Angeles County Department of Children's Services visited the Cobains days after Love gave birth and later took them to court, stating that their drug usage made them unfit parents.
 Frances was removed from her parents' care for a "short period of time" in the first few weeks of her life.